-OmniBAS™ is a multi-Gigabit smart packet Point-to-Point microwave (PtP MW) solution that ideally fits today's and tomorrow's bandwidth-intensive IP transmission applications.
+OmniBAS™ is a multi-Gigabit smart packet Point-to-Point microwave (PtP MW) solution that ideally fits today's and tomorrow's bandwidth-intensive IP/MPLS transmission applications.

-OmniBAS™ ideally implements the MW access & aggregation segments of mobile 4G / 4G+ / 5G heterogeneous networks, extends the reach of fixed broadband to rural areas and rapidly deploys IP communication and control links for utility companies and governmental agencies.
-It offers multi-Gigabit IP radio capacity supporting market-leading modulations up to 4096-QAM, while at the same time enables an evolved and smooth migration to an all-IP architecture.
+OmniBAS™ ideally implements the MW access & aggregation segments of mobile 4G / 4G+ / 5G heterogeneous networks, extends the reach of fixed broadband to rural areas and rapidly deploys IP/MPLS communication and control links for utility companies and governmental agencies.
+It offers multi-Gigabit IP radio capacity supporting market-leading modulations (4096-QAM) and channels up to 112 MHz, while at the same time enables an evolved and smooth migration to an IP/MPLS architecture.
 Legacy (TDM/SDH) services are seamlessly transported over Pseudowires with carrier-class reliability and the highest availability.

-OmniBAS™ allows highly-flexible and cost-optimized link configurations through the use of all-outdoor (OmniBAS™ OSDR) and split-mount (OmniBAS-2Wcx, OmniBAS-2W) units in tail sites, or through medium/high nodal solutions (OmniBAS-4W / OmniBAS-8W) in traffic aggregation sites, all from the same platform.
+OmniBAS™ allows highly-flexible and cost-optimized link configurations through the use of all-outdoor (OmniBAS™-BX, OmniBAS™-OSDR) and split-mount (OmniBAS-2Wcx) units in tail sites, or through medium/high nodal solutions (OmniBAS-4W / OmniBAS-8W) in traffic aggregation sites, all from the same platform.

-The OmniBAS™ comprehensive portfolio of native Ethernet MW products allows for flexible deployments and optimized Total Cost of Ownership (TCO):
+The OmniBAS™ comprehensive portfolio of IP MW products allows for flexible deployments and optimized Total Cost of Ownership (TCO):

-OmniBAS™combines leading capacity with superior radio characteristics and advanced IP functionality to deliver top-notch performance:
+OmniBAS™ combines leading capacity with superior radio characteristics and advanced IP/MPLS functionality to deliver top-notch performance:

 OmniBAS™ supports a large variety of network topologies that meet the transmission requirements of: